-Arrange entries in alphabetical order by the surname of the first author followed
+Arrange entries in alphabetical order by the surname of the first author followed by the initials of the author's given name(s).

 III.
-Appendices (if any - the primary data,article published during the tenure of this programme)
+Appendices (if any - the primary data, article published during the tenure of this programme)

 Semester III Practical III - Physiology & Genetics and Evolution Course code: PZ20P3 (Conducted during III Semester)